nileshhadalgi016/150-python-interview-questions-and-answers/README.md

 ### Control Flow and Looping

 	11. What is the purpose of if __name__ == "__main__" in Python?
+This conditional statement checks whether a Python script is being run directly (as the main program) or being imported as a module in another script.
+Code within this block will execute only if the script is run directly, allowing you to include test code or script-specific functionality without affecting imports.
 	12. Explain how for and while loops work in Python.
+	•	A for loop iterates over items in a sequence (like a list or a string) or any iterable object.
+It executes the block of code for each item in the sequence.
+	•	A while loop continues to execute as long as a given condition is True.
+It checks the condition before each iteration and exits the loop once the condition evaluates to False.
 	13. What is a generator, and how do you use it?
+A generator is a special type of iterator that yields values one at a time and maintains state between iterations, allowing you to iterate over potentially large sequences without loading everything into memory.
+You create a generator using a function that contains the yield statement.
+For example:

+def my_generator():
+    yield 1
+    yield 2

 	14. What are list comprehensions in Python?
+List comprehensions provide a concise way to create lists.
+They consist of an expression followed by a for clause, and can include an optional if clause.
+For example:

+squares = [x**2 for x in range(10)]

 	15. How do you break out of a loop in Python?
+You can break out of a loop using the break statement.
+When break is encountered, the loop terminates immediately, and control passes to the first statement following the loop.
+For example:

+for x in range(10):
+    if x == 5:
+        break

 	16. What are lambda functions, and when would you use them?
+Lambda functions are anonymous functions defined with the lambda keyword.
+They can take any number of arguments but have only one expression.
+They’re often used for short, throwaway functions, especially as arguments to higher-order functions like map(), filter(), or sorted().
+For example:

+square = lambda x: x**2

 	17. How does Python’s range() function work?
-	18. What is the difference between return and yield?
+The range() function generates a sequence of numbers, commonly used in loops.
+It can take one to three arguments: start, stop, and step.
+It produces numbers from start to stop (exclusive) with the specified step.
+For example:

+for i in range(0, 10, 2):  # Generates 0, 2, 4, 6, 8

+	18. What is the difference between return and yield? return exits a function and sends a value back to the caller, terminating the function’s execution.
+In contrast, yield pauses the function, allowing it to produce a value and maintain its state, enabling the function to be resumed later.
+Functions that use yield are called generators.
 	19. Explain how map(), filter(), and reduce() work.
+	•	map() applies a function to every item in an iterable and returns a map object (which can be converted to a list).
+For example:

+squares = map(lambda x: x**2, [1, 2, 3])

+	•	filter() filters items in an iterable based on a function that returns True or False.
+It returns a filter object.
+For example:

+evens = filter(lambda x: x % 2 == 0, [1, 2, 3, 4])

+	•	reduce() from the functools module applies a function cumulatively to the items of an iterable, reducing it to a single value.
+For example:

+from functools import reduce
+product = reduce(lambda x, y: x * y, [1, 2, 3, 4])  # Returns 24

 	20. What is a continue statement, and when would you use it?
+The continue statement is used within loops to skip the current iteration and proceed to the next iteration.
+It is useful when you want to skip certain conditions without breaking the entire loop.
+For example:

+for x in range(10):
+    if x % 2 == 0:
+        continue  # Skip even numbers

 ### Functions and Modules